kirillzyusko/react-native-teleport/docs/docs/api/components/portal.md

 ### `hostName`

-The name of the portal host.
+The `name` of the `PortalHost`.
 It's used to identify the host where the content should be rendered.

 ### `style`